Ansar Ghazwat-ul-Hind: Background

-Zakir Musa was one of the most wanted militants in Jammu and Kashmir after Burhan Wani with a bounty of 1 million Indian rupees on his head announced by the Government of India.
+Zakir Musa was one of the most wanted militants in Jammu and Kashmir after Burhan Wani with a bounty of ₹10 Lakh on his head announced by the Government of India.
 In November 2017 the Ansar Ghazwat-ul-Hind formed an alliance with Hizbul Mujahideen.
 After the meeting of Riyaz Naikoo with Ansar Ghazwat-ul-Hind, Zakir Musa released an audio tape after a few days of meetings, where he called all Kashmiri Mujahideen groups to unite for Jihad against enemies of Islam, with the goal to achieve freedom from India and enforce a Sharia law-based Islamic revolution in the region.
 He also warned "Don't forget Kashmir if Pakistan withdraws its support to Kashmir, the insurgency would be also fought inside Pakistan".
 Afterward, Syed Salahuddin, the chief of Hizbul Mujahideen, released a statement threatening the Pakistan Army: 'We are fighting for Kashmiri Muslims in Kashmir and if Pakistan army withdraws its support, the war would be fought inside Pakistan too'.

 Objective

-Days after its formation, Ansar Ghazwat-ul-Hind claimed that it is against Lashkar-e-Taiba, Jaish-e-Mohammed, and Hizbul Mujahideen, who have rejected both Al-Qaeda and Islamic State propaganda.
+Days after its formation, Ansar Ghazwat-ul-Hind claimed that it was against Lashkar-e-Taiba, Jaish-e-Mohammed, and Hizbul Mujahideen, who rejected both Al-Qaeda's and the Islamic State's propaganda.
 The Ansar Ghazwat-ul-Hind also threatened Pakistan's ISI, including groups affiliated with it in Kashmir and its leader Zakir Musa also criticized the Pakistan establishment for "betraying the Kashmiri jihad."
 He stated that the objective of Al-Qaeda's Kashmir cell was to clear it from the Pakistan government, army and their sponsored agents he also threatened to "liberate India" from the Hindus and Musa, like his predecessor Burhan Wani, asked the Kashmiri Pandits to return to their homeland he stated during a video released after the killing of Burhan Wani in 2016, "We request Kashmiri Pandits to return to their homes.
-We take the responsibility of their protection." afterwards in response the United Jihad Council chairman and Hizbul Mujahideen leader, Syed Salahuddin, stated that the Kashmiri jihad movement is indigenous, and does not have a worldwide caliphate goal, and claimed that both al-Qaeda-affiliated groups and the ISIS are attempts by the Indian government to ruin the image of the Kashmiri resistance movement but after few months Ansar Ghazwat-ul-Hind officially announced alliance with Pakistan affiliated groups especially with Hizbul Mujahideen in Kashmir against India and Al-Qaeda-affiliated Global Islamic Media Front released a video announcing Al Hurr as the channel of Ansar Ghazwat-ul-Hind.
+We take the responsibility of their protection." afterwards in response the United Jihad Council chairman and Hizbul Mujahideen leader, Syed Salahuddin, stated that the Kashmiri jihad movement is indigenous, and does not have a worldwide caliphate goal, and claimed that both Al-Qaeda-affiliated groups and the ISIS are attempts by the Indian government to ruin the image of the Kashmiri resistance movement but after few months Ansar Ghazwat-ul-Hind officially announced alliance with Pakistan affiliated groups especially with Hizbul Mujahideen in Kashmir against India and Al-Qaeda-affiliated Global Islamic Media Front released a video announcing Al Hurr as the channel of Ansar Ghazwat-ul-Hind.

-It also claimed that the group's main objective is to impose Sharia law upon Kashmir under Shia-Sunni unity, also declaring Jihad against Indian administration of Jammu and Kashmir in the process it also aims to spread the Islamic state caliphate to Jammu and Kashmir opposing democracy as being in violation of Sharia or Islamic law, rather than to split from India or to merge with Pakistan.
+It also claimed that the group's main objective is to impose Sharia law upon Kashmir under Shia-Sunni unity and also declaring jihad against Indian administration of Jammu and Kashmir in the process it also aims to spread the Islamic state caliphate to Jammu and Kashmir opposing democracy as being in violation of Sharia or Islamic law, rather than to split from India or to merge with Pakistan.